 Halifax has had the increase in large container vessels that began calling in September of 2015.
 The number of masters who have certificates to pilot their own vessels in the area have increased and resulted in the loss of a number of smaller revenue assignments for the Authority.
-Placentia Bay is a large revenue generator for the Authority and an area where significant investment has been made in pilot boats and in increasing the number of pilots.
-The effects of planned maintenance shutdowns are not expected to be as severe as those experienced in 2015 and pilotage revenues in the area are expected to rebound in 2016.
-For Saint John, it was announced early in the year that PotashCorp would be suspending its potash operation in the area indefinitely.
-The Authority had been anticipating increased traffic levels in Canso in 2015 have stopped transiting the area.
+The smaller, lower revenue vessels that increased traffic levels in Canso in 2015 have stopped transiting the area.
 Larger tankers have offset this loss thus far in 2016.
-A coal transshipment operation in the area has decreased operations due to a reduced global demand for the commodity, and the low world market prices of coal.

-Early in 2016 it was announced that Little Narrows Gypsum may not do any shipping this year which would have a large effect on the pilotage area of Bras d'Or, NS.
-The traffic in St. John's, NL has declined as expected with a number of the supply ship masters having passed certificate examinations and having received pilotage certificates allowing them to pilot their own vessels.
+A coal transshipment (vessel to vessel) operation in the area has decreased operations due to a reduced global demand for the commodity, and the low world market prices of coal.
+Early in 2016 it was announced that Little Narrows Gypsum would not do any shipping this year which would have a large effect on the pilotage area of Bras d'Or, NS.